vnVyanz/ASRock-B450M-Pro4-Hackintosh/README.md

  1. Download/clone the repo and unzip
  2. Replace your current OC folder with the one provided in this repo
  3. Open the config.plist with ProperTree and go to PlatformInfo > Generic
- 4. Use GenSMBIOS to create a iMacPro1,1 SMBIOS and paste it accordingly into the config.plist then save
+ 4. Use GenSMBIOS to create a MacPro7,1 SMBIOS and paste it accordingly into the config.plist then save
  5. Boot and install like a normal Mac.
 Then follow the Post-Install guide linked below

+**Notes**
+Feel free to open an issues if a kext needs updatings, found patches etc.

+**For Debugging Purposes:**
+Goto `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args` add `-v` to boot args and goto `Misc -> Debug` and set `AppleDebug` to `True`.
+This enables a verbose boot output when booting macOS.
+Undo once you're done solving any issues you may having.

 **Useful Links:**
 - [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS), used the gernarate a iMacPro1,1 SMBIOS.
 - [Opencore Desktop guide](https://dortania.github.io/OpenCore-Desktop-Guide/), guides you to create your hackintosh.
 - [ProperTree](https://github.com/corpnewt/ProperTree), a simple python based tool to edit and create .plist files such as your Opencore's config.plist.